Chew on This: A Food Book Club at the Reher Center

 Join renowned food writer Sara B. Franklin at the Reher Center for Immigrant Culture and History for a monthly book club series this Fall to explore the historic and contemporary relationship between immigration, food, and community.

-All sessions will meet 5:30-7 PM at the Reher Center Gallery, Enter on Spring Street through courtyard.
+All sessions will meet 5:30-7 PM at the Reher Center Gallery.

 Wednesday, September 18th

 A classic of investigative, muckraking reporting.
 With The Jungle, Lewis effectively launched consumer awareness-- and outrage-- about the American food system.
 This book was published just a year before Reher’s Bakery opened and will help us to see Reher’s Bakery with new eyes.
 This first meeting will be accompanied by an optional bakery tour at 5 PM with an eye to the production of bread in the bakery’s early days.
 PLEASE REGISTER

 Wednesday, October 16th

 Zeide, Anna.
 2018.
 Canned: The Rise and Fall of Consumer Confidence in the American Food Industry.
 First edition.
 Oakland, California: University of California Press.

 Confidence in the American Food Industry.
 First edition.
 Oakland, California: University of California Press.
 Canned food once represented predictable reliability in the American food system, but as the number of contamination and environmental scandals associated with canned goods have grown over the years, they have come to represent increased anxiety about the sources and processing methods of our food, and our distrust in Big Food as a whole.
 This discussion will ask why the Rehers carried so many canned products and what this might tell us about their customers.
 REGISTER HERE

 Lewis, Edna.
 1976.
 Taste of Country Cooking.
 1st Edition edition.
 New York: Knopf.